Unit-X/srt_to_udp_server/README.md

 Create a configuration file

-Example of MPEG-TS mode transparent mapping where 1 SRT connection in is 1 UDP connection out.
+Example of MPEG-TS mode transparent mapping where 1 SRT connection in and 1 UDP stream out.

-This configuration is creating a server listening on all interfaces and port 800 for incomming SRT clients.
+This configuration is creating a server listening on all interfaces and port 8000 for incomming SRT clients.
 The key 'th15i$4k3y' is used for AES-128 encryption.

-The data comming in is sent out on interface 127.0.0.1 port 8100
+The data comming in is sent out on interface 127.0.0.1 port 8100.
+The content can be whatever since the mapping from SRT to UDP is transparent.

 There is also a rest interface configured listening at 127.0.0.1:8080